JustSift/ReSift/docs/tutorial/resift-rentals.md

 ### 5. Update Shared State Cross Different Namespaces

 One caveat you probably have noticed is that, if you update the movie name, the movie name in the movie thumbnail on the homepage did not get updated.
 Can we add the `namespace: 'movie'` to the `makeGetMovies` fetch factory also?
-It would have been nice, but notice that `makeGetMovies` already has a namespace defined to allow batch loading to function correctly.
+It would have been nice, but notice that `makeGetMovies` already has a namespace defined to allow loading data in pages to function correctly.

 Is there a way to keep shared pieces of stated updated cross different namespaces?